-- Deepen Your Biblical Knowledge: Seminary gives you the opportunity to dig deeper in the text of Scripture.
-Learning how to handle God’s Word under the direction of biblical scholars is foundational to seminary training.
-You can learn to engage the Bible in the Greek and Hebrew languages experiencing the texts in their original language.
+- Deepen Your Biblical Knowledge.
+Seminary gives you the opportunity to dig deeper in the text of Scripture.
+Learning how to handle God’s Word under the direction of biblical scholars is the foundation of seminary training.
+You will learn to engage the text of the Bible in the original languages of Greek and Hebrew.
 This builds a strong foundation for understanding and teaching the Bible.

-- Pursue Theological Development: Seminary is a place where you gain greater depth of theological understanding.
+- Pursue Theological Development.
+Seminary is the place where you gain a greater depth of theological understanding.
 Understanding the Christian worldview and exploring theological diversity is an incredibly valuable experience.
-The study of theology will deepen your understanding of the nature of God, His revelation, the personhood of Christ, God’s design for humanity, and much more.
+The study of theology will deepen your understanding of the nature of God, His revelation, the person of Christ, God’s design for humanity, and much more.
 Historical theology classes will also allow you to engage the way God’s revelation has been understood throughout church history.

-- Experience A Time of Personal Growth: Seminary builds a framework for you to enhance your gifts and ministry preparation.
+- Experience A Time of Personal Growth.
+Seminary builds a framework for you to enhance your gifts and prepare for ministry.
 Dedicating time and energy to your personal growth and formation is vital to your time in seminary.
 You will have the opportunity to grow in wisdom and discernment as you learn more about your unique call.
-Time spent in class, studying carefully selected readings, and conversations with others all help you grow.
-Seminary provides a season of dedicated time and space for you to build a firm foundation for ministry.
+The time you dedicate to learning in the classroom, studying carefully selected readings, and participating in conversations with others, all help you to grow.

 Questions for Choosing a Seminary